 To start, make and blind bake a sweet tart crust, per these step-by-step instructions.

 Back to the sugar.
-In about 10 minutes, and with only infrequent stirring with a metal spoon (yes, I know that’s a wooden spoon up top; just pretend it’s metal) the sugar will liquify, and turn a beautiful shade of chestnut-brown.
+In about 10 minutes, and with only infrequent stirring with a metal spoon (yes, I know that’s a wooden spoon up top; just pretend it’s metal) the sugar will liquefy, and turn a beautiful shade of chestnut-brown.

-Remove the sugar from the heat, and slowly stir in the hot cream mixture.
+No picture of this next step: Remove the sugar from the heat, and slowly stir in the hot cream mixture.